Blocky55/BioRev/README.md

 ### Study Tools

 - **Flashcards** — 87 cards across all topics with flip animations and a built-in answer scratchpad for self-testing
-- **Quizzes** — 183 multiple-choice questions with three modes: study all, retry missed, or random selection
+- **Quizzes** — 183 multiple-choice questions with three modes.
 - **Lecture Notes** — structured key topics and summaries for each topic

-### Clawd — Your Study Companion
+### Clawd — Your Study BRO Companion

-Clawd is an animated mascot that lives in the bottom-right corner of the screen.
-He reacts to your progress and provides contextual help:
+He is an animated mascot that lives in the bottom-right corner of the screen.
+He reacts to your progress and provides contextual help if you want.

 - **Tailored hints** — every single flashcard and quiz question has its own unique hint derived from the learning material.
 Click "Ask Clawd" for a nudge in the right direction (limited to one hint per card to encourage active recall)
-- **Mood-based animations** — 6 moods (idle, thinking, happy, sad, excited, sleeping) with distinct SVG expressions and Framer Motion animations
+- **Mood-based animations** — 6 moods with distinct SVG expressions and Framer Motion animations
 - **Reactive behaviour** — celebrates correct answers, commiserates wrong ones, and cheers streak milestones
 - **Speech bubble** — styled with a triangular SVG tail and spring entrance animation